shirblc/angular-gulp/README.md

 1. **Gulp** - Gulp enables running tasks automatically.
 You can read more on the [Gulp website](https://gulpjs.com).
 Gulp is a Node.js tool, so it requires installing Node.
 2. **Gulp-Postcss** with **Autoprefixer** Plugin - A Gulp plugin which adds the necessary browser prefixes to the CSS file.
 For more info check the [Gulp-postcss](https://www.npmjs.com/package/gulp-postcss) page and the [Autoprefixer](https://www.npmjs.com/package/autoprefixer) page on NPM.
-3. **Browserify** (with vinyl-source-stream and vinyl-buffer) - A library for bundling modular code.
-Browserify bundles up the main module (AppModule) and converts it from TypeScript to ES6.
-For more info, check the [Browserify repo](https://github.com/browserify/browserify) and Gulp's [Browserify + Gulp recipe](https://github.com/gulpjs/gulp/blob/master/docs/recipes/browserify-uglify-sourcemap.md).
+3. **Rollup** (with @rollup/stream) - A module bundler for JS.
+Rollup bundles up the main module (AppModule) and converts it from TypeScript to ES6.
+For more info, check the [Rollup repo](https://github.com/rollup/rollup) and Gulp's [Rollup + Gulp recipe](https://github.com/gulpjs/gulp/blob/master/docs/recipes/rollup-with-rollup-stream.md).
 4. **Gulp-Babel** - A Gulp plugin for the transpiler Babel.
-Converts Browserify's ES6 output to the highly supported ES5.
+Converts ES6 output to the highly supported ES5 (currently isn't used).
 For more info check the plugin's [GitHub](https://github.com/babel/gulp-babel) repository.
 5. **Gulp-Uglify** - A Gulp plugin which minimises the single ES5 file (Babel's output).
 For more info check the [Gulp-uglify](https://www.npmjs.com/package/gulp-uglify) page on NPM.
 6. **Gulp-Sourcemaps** - A Gulp plugin utilizing the source maps tool.
 For more info check the [Gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) page on NPM.
 7. **Gulp-Rename** - A gulp plugin used to rename files.
 Used to rename the main module JS and to change the directory name of all HTML files.
 For more info check the [Gulp-rename](https://www.npmjs.com/package/gulp-rename) page on NPM.